 Lastly, Emurgo promotes the Cardano project to potential investors, governments, and other organisations.
 Cardano has already formed partnerships with the government of Georgia and Ethiopia.

 In the Cardano vs Ethereum comparison of price movements, both cryptocurrencies outperformed Bitcoin in 2020.
 ETH increased from $186 in January to $746 in December 2020.
 At the same time, ADA rose from $0.04554 in January to $0.1857 in December 2020.

-In 2021, these cryptocurrencies continue to grow in value, and they have reached record highs in their respective price ranges.
+In 2021, these cryptocurrencies will continue to grow in value, reaching record highs in their respective price ranges.

-Ethereum is the home of Decentralized Finance, and in 2021, the sector has boomed.
+Ethereum is the home of Decentralised Finance, and in 2021, the sector boomed.
 DeFi applications allow users to earn passive income, obtain loans, and sell NFTs on marketplaces.

 Accordingly, the DeFi boom has launched ETH to new heights.
 DeFi users need to use this coin to perform actions on DeFi applications, so demand was through the roof during the first half of 2021.
 To illustrate, ETH was $1385.5 in January.
 It reached a record high of $4362.35 on May 12th but corrected to $2407.61 by the end of May.